kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ### Checking Data Properties

-* You can inspect data properites for one or more layers using ArcGIS, QGIS, or GDAL/OGR.
+* You can inspect data properites for one or more layers using ArcGIS, GDAL/OGR or QGIS.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)